erikthe-viking/lanyon/reading.md

 title: Reading
 ---

-What I am currently Reading:
+What I am currently reading:
 * **Business Adventures** by John Brooks (Bill Gates and Warren Buffett's favorite business book)

 Books I have read that have influenced my thinking: